15.4 Upper Gastrointestinal Tract

 Figure 15.4.7 The stomach is connected at the top to the esophagus and at the bottom to the duodenum of the small intestine.
 The pylorus, or pyloric sphincter, controls emptying of the stomach into the small intestine.
 The outer surface of the stomach is covered with fibrous connective tissue.
 There are three layers of muscle in the stomach wall.
 Each layer runs in a different direction: circular, longitudinal and oblique.

 Secretions of the stomach include gastric acid, which consists mainly of hydrochloric acid (HCl).
-This makes the stomach contents highly acidic, which is necessary so that the enzyme — also secreted by the stomach — can begin the digestion of . is secreted by the lining of stomach to provide a slimy protective coating against the otherwise damaging effects of gastric acid.
-The fat-digesting enzyme is secreted in small amounts in the stomach, but very little fat digestion occurs there.
+This makes the stomach contents highly acidic, which is necessary so that the enzyme pepsin — also secreted by the stomach — can begin the digestion of protein.
+Mucus is secreted by the lining of stomach to provide a slimy protective coating against the otherwise damaging effects of gastric acid.
+The fat-digesting enzyme lipase is secreted in small amounts in the stomach, but very little fat digestion occurs there.

-By the time food has been in the stomach for about an hour, it has become the thick, semi-liquid .
-When the is ready to receive chyme, a sphincter between the stomach and duodenum — called the pyloric sphincter — opens to allow the chyme to enter the small intestine for further digestion and absorption.
+By the time food has been in the stomach for about an hour, it has become the thick, semi-liquid chyme.
+When the small intestine is ready to receive chyme, a sphincter between the stomach and duodenum — called the pyloric sphincter — opens to allow the chyme to enter the small intestine for further digestion and absorption.

 Feature: Reliable Sources